arctrong/md2html/html_resources/readme_java.txt

  -t,--title <arg>         the HTML page title, if omitted there will be an empty
                           title
     --templates <arg>     custom template directory
-    --link-css <arg>      links CSS file, if omitted includes the default CSS into HTML
+    --link-css <arg>      links CSS file, multiple entries allowed --include-css <arg>   includes content of the CSS file into HTML, multiple entries allowed
-    --include-css <arg>   includes CSS file into HTML, if omitted includes the default CSS
-    --no-css              creates HTML with no CSS -f,--force               rewrites HTML output file even if it was modified later than the input file -v,--verbose             outputs human readable information messages
+    --no-css              creates HTML with no CSS.
+If no CSS-related arguments is specified, the default CSS will be included -f,--force               rewrites HTML output file even if it was modified later than the input file -v,--verbose             outputs human readable information messages